bflaven/BlogArticlesExamples/discovering_bert_and_keybert/README.md

-**The Streamlit application, presented belwo, has an simple objective : to leverage on automatic keyword generation.
+The Streamlit application, presented below, has an simple objective : to leverage on automatic keyword generation.

 This principle is everywhere for multipurpose when you are dealing with texts from Chat solution to any text analysis solution.
-So, in my case, it will be analyze my users support's heavy burden.**
+So, in my case, it will be analyze my users support's heavy burden.

 Here are the requirements to make the application works.